AVcodeMaverick7/ADM_HW4_Group_7/README.md

 To perform this analysis we created two notebooks:
 + **Homework4_part1** - main notebook, where most of the analysis is contained
-+ **TFIDF_matrix** - notebook for generating TFIDF matrix needed for Description Dataset Some functions used in analysis was located in the external files :
++ **TFIDF_matrix** - notebook for generating TFIDF matrix needed for Description Dataset

+Some functions used in analysis was located in the external files :
 + **collect_data.py**
 + **functions.py**

+Folder DataFiles contains files created and used during the first part analysis.

 ## 2) Find the duplicates!
+The second part is based on given passwords2.txt file, where each row corresponds to a string of 20 characters.
+Number of rows is
+The task was to define a hash function that associates a value to each string and check whether there are some duplicate strings or collisions.

+The code for this part is located in notebook :
++ **hash??????????????????????**